Applications are open until the end of 12 October 2022

 Successful postdoc trainers are mentored by an experienced trainer throughout the process and are paid £150 for delivering a 3-hour course (pro-rata for shorter or longer sessions), inclusive of preparation time.

-Please apply for the Train the Trainer programme through this online form.
-Applications close at 9am on 27 July 2020.
+You may apply for the Train the Trainer programme through this online form.
+Applications will open on 28 September and close at the end of 12 October 2022.

 You will be asked to select topics you would be interested in delivering training on and submit a brief statement of interest, outlining why you would be interested in teaching on this programme and how you would benefit from the experience (max 1500 characters).

-The course provides participants with the teaching and presentation skills that they need to design and deliver their own training courses.
-During the second session, participants will run a 10-15 minute “micro-teaching” activity to practise their skills and receive feedback from the Researcher Development team.
+The training above will provide participants with the teaching skills they need to design and deliver their own training courses.
+During the Micro-teach session, participants will run a 10-15 minute “micro-teaching” activity to practise their skills and receive feedback from the Researcher Development team within the Queen Mary Academy.

-The Researcher Development team will select postdocs to teach on the PhD development programme based on their microteach performance.
+The Researcher Development team will select postdocs to teach on the Doctoral development programme based on their micro-teach performance.

 For further information on the Train the Trainer course and/or regarding delivering training courses please contact Dr Fryni Panayidou.